-It’s been a busy year so far for the Barber Association with several events throughout the first months, and more to come.
+It’s been a busy time for the Barber Association since its launch in 2017, with several events each year, and more to come.

 20 February 2018: Review and Preview